AnkushRozra/QuickSQL/README.md

-# QuickSQL Python Library
+# SQLSimplify Python Library

-The QuickSQL Python library provides a comprehensive and flexible interface for interacting with MySQL databases.
+The SQLSimplify Python library provides a comprehensive and flexible interface for interacting with MySQL databases.
 It simplifies common database operations such as querying, creating, updating, deleting, backing up, and restoring databases and tables.

 ## Features